5mehulhelp5/magento_restrict_email_checkout/README.md

 - **Config**: Manages all module configuration settings
 - **EmailValidator**: Validates emails, domains, and names against restrictions
-- **GuestPaymentInformationManagementPlugin**: Handles guest checkout restrictions
+- **CheckoutRestrictionObserver**: Handles checkout restrictions for both guest and registered customers
-- **PaymentInformationManagementPlugin**: Handles registered customer checkout restrictions
+- **CartRestrictionObserver**: Handles restrictions when products are added to cart
-- **AccountManagementPlugin**: Handles customer registration restrictions
+- **CustomerRegistrationObserver**: Handles customer registration restrictions

-### Plugin Architecture
+### Observer Architecture

-The module uses Magento 2 plugins for all functionality:
+The module uses Magento 2 observers for all functionality:

-- **GuestPaymentInformationManagementPlugin**: Intercepts guest checkout with email validation
+- **CheckoutRestrictionObserver**: Intercepts order placement with email and name validation
-- **PaymentInformationManagementPlugin**: Intercepts registered customer checkout
+- **CartRestrictionObserver**: Intercepts cart operations with email validation
-- **AccountManagementPlugin**: Intercepts customer registration
+- **CustomerRegistrationObserver**: Intercepts customer registration with email and name validation

 ## Troubleshooting